-EYE is a fairly easy to use reasoner, with no extensive configuration required.
+EYE is a backward-forward-backward chaining reasoner and implements Euler fully.
+EYE is the reasoner that is used for this comparison, not Euler in its basic form.
+EYE is a fairly easy to use reasoner, with no configuration required.
 After downloading and correctly installing EYE, it can be run from the command line using basic commands.
 Already after doing this first test, the speed of the EYE reasoner will not go unnoticed.
 Implementing EYE into your own program will be just as easy, all you need to do is instantiate it, call it and show it where the rules are.
 Figure 4.5 shows how to execute a query using EYE in four simple steps.